 The bathroom toilet, bathroom sink, bathroom shower/tub, rails, door handles, light switches, and floor.

-Sanitize the sheets and duvet on bed with the sanitizing wand.
-Wipe off any chairs in bedroom or if you have a lounge area the chair or sofa in there.
+Sanitize the sheets and duvet on the bed with the sanitizing wand.
+Wipe off any chairs in the bedroom or if you have a lounge area the chair or sofa in there.

 Cover the areas you cannot clean like the floor or carpet beside your bed with the hotel towels.

 Here’s how? to clean these areas.
 Apply light pressure when wiping surfaces corner to corner.
 Use a new wipe for each new surface.
 Use several clean wipes.
 First, wipe discard and re-wipe with a second wipe each surface.
 Don’t use the same one wipe everywhere and for the whole room or else you are defeating the purpose here.
 Use these wipes liberally!
 Use lots of wipes!
 Wipe the areas at least two or three times to ensure you are getting it clean enough.
 When using the rag on the floor first wipe up the kitchen floor first and the bathroom last.
 You go from the cleanest area to the dirtiest.

 ~Dirty Hotel Rooms: Hidden Camera Shows What Really Gets Cleaned!~

 Put on plastic gloves and 1. spray Clorox Clean-Up in the shower/bathtub, (spray or soak shower head in plastic bag with bleach and water) and tub safety bars, bathroom sink, entire toilet bowl-handle-toilet seat and then go back out of the bathroom spraying the Clorox clean up onto floor and leave the room to soak for at least 20 minutes and close the door.